 Some of my spiritual abuse experiences include:

-- A leader above me telling me that even though I was burned out and losing my health, I had to stay in the ministry because if I didn’t I would lose all my gifting to do future ministry.
+- A supervisor telling me that even though I was burned out and losing my health, I had to stay in the ministry because if I didn’t I would lose all my gifting to do future ministry.

 - A church that repeatedly told us they basically had the corner on the market of Jesus and that if we had to go elsewhere, we would miss God’s highest.

 - A leader who found ministry to be a vehicle for his great gain, lying and manipulating donors to earn more and more money.

 - A ministry that shamed me into throwing away all my evil music (including Lionel Ritchie and Duran Duran…oh the evil!)

 - A leader who cornered me, threatened me, and yelled because I brought up a concern that others saw.
 This led to panic attacks.

 Perhaps you have a story to tell too.

 This post came because I woke up one night at 3 in the morning with this burden I couldn’t shake.
 So I wrote these traits of spiritually abusive ministries and churches.
 This is not an exhaustive list, but it typifies what happens.
 Often you don’t realize you’re in an abusive situation until your health is damaged, your soul is torn, or your outside relationships suffer.
 My heart in sharing this is to simply shed light on unhealthy, manipulative, controlling practices.